 Crusher, the gopher snake, would love to be a rattlesnake.
-Instead, she is unexpectedly captured by a human child, and becomes a pet.
+Instead, she is unexpectedly captured by a (slimy) human child and becomes…a pet.
 She soon realizes that, as a pet, a snake is just a snake.
 Or even a toy.
-Until author Patrick Jennings poses the more daring question – can she also be a friend?
+Author Patrick Jennings poses the more daring question: Can she also be a friend?

-Readers will learn about the animal world and receive a dose of helpful information about how best to care for – and how NOT to care for – pets.
-Owning a pet can be tricky, but is usually worthwhile and always entertaining!
+Readers will learn about the animal world and receive a happy helping of helpful information about how best to care for – and how NOT to care for – pets.
+Pet ownership can be tricky, but it’s usually worthwhile – and always entertaining!

-We Can’t All Be Rattlesnakes has plenty of hijinks to entertain readers.
+We Can’t All Be Rattlesnakes is filled with hijinks to entertain readers.
 Laugh as Crusher’s owner’s mother feverishly chases an animal escapee around the house with a broom.
 Smile as Crusher befriends an unlikely companion.

-But what makes this book special, what takes it to a deeper level, is the ethical choice Crusher has to make: whether to escape back to the wild or stay with her owner forever.
-Readers will cheer as Crusher mulls and ultimately makes up her mind.
+What makes this book special, what takes it to a deeper level, is the actual ethical choice Crusher has to make: Whether to escape back to the wild or stay with her owner forever.
+Readers will cheer as Crusher mulls the question and ultimately makes up her mind.